akashc777/akashc777.github.io/_pages/contact.md

 ---
 layout: contact
-title: "Contact Me"
+title: "Contact Me 📬"
 description : "this is meta description"
 image: "/assets/images/blogging.svg"
 ---

-Fill this form to reach out to me !
+✍🏻 Fill this form to reach out to me !